 - To expand your business and its capabilities.

 - Help avoid costly software subscriptions.

 Cognimatic specialises in system and information analysis to develop data management applications and help you look at your enterprise from many perspectives.
 We are champions of 'Create Once, Publish Everywhere'.

 After an initial customer scoping discussion, we adopt agile methods to rapidly prototype any application.
 Several iterations are usually required so that we thoroughly understand the client's needs; this typically helps the client better understand the problem they face.
 During this development we are aiming to:

-- Build an accurate data model.
+- Build an accurate model.

 - Understand the users and systems that need to interact with this model.